-The decision whether to outsource the payroll function or keep it in house typically comes down to cost, which varies widely depending on the type, size and growth trajectory of a business.
-While smaller businesses might save money on tangible costs by keeping it in house, factors such as multiple locations, employee benefits, employee turnover and variable compensation (exempt, non-exempt, vacation pay, bonuses, etc.) can increase the operational cost of processing payroll.
-There are advantages to both outsourced and in-house payroll processing.
+The decision whether to outsource the payroll function or keep it in house typically comes down to cost, which varies widely depending on the type, size, and growth trajectory of a business.
+While smaller businesses might save money on tangible costs by keeping payroll in house, factors such as multiple locations, employee benefits, employee turnover, and variable compensation (vacation pay, bonuses, etc.) can increase the operational cost of processing payroll.
+Advantages exist for both outsourced and in-house payroll processing.

-Third-party providers have access to more methods and the latest technology for payroll processing and payments, including direct deposit.
+Payroll processing requires specific skills and knowledge to make sure you’re in compliance and handle the payroll accurately.
+Third-party providers have access to the latest technology for payroll processing and payments, including direct deposit.
 Payroll providers are steeped in experience and expertise with federal and province requirements, so penalties and late fees don’t have to be a concern for the business.

 If you want to handle your payroll yourself, use a program such as QuickBooks Online to help you through the process.
 Even if you’re not an expert in payroll, the system simplifies the process and helps you handle payroll accurately.
 Did you know you can pay employees in QuickBooks?
 Add Payroll today.